alok760/alok760.github.io/_posts/2019-05-22-Smart-Speaker.md

 ![susi.ai smart speaker](/assets/smart_speaker.jpg)

 If you're worried about privacy concerns when using smart assistants or just want to build your own one with complete freedom then this guide will help you.
-SUSI.AI is free and open source and provides Artificial Intelligence for Smart Speaker, Personal Assistants, Robots, Help Desks and Chatbots.
+SUSI.AI is free and open source and provides Artificial Intelligence for Smart Speakers, Personal Assistants, Robots, Help Desks and Chatbots.

+In this guide we will be building our own smart speaker assistant which will talk to the user just like Alexa or Google home.
+The keyword will be "SUSI".

 Things you will need
 - Raspberry Pi